Robust Extraction of Tomographic Information via Randomized Benchmarking: Tomographic Reconstruction from RB

 It should be noted that the only cases where $(\sop N')^{-1}$ does not exist are when $\sop N$ completely dephases some set of observables (i.e., maps them to something proportional to the identity).
 However, the experimental setting where tomographic reconstructions are interesting are precisely in the regime where $\sop N$ is far from depolarizing any observable, so that $(\sop N')^{-1}$ is typically well defined~\footnote{For $\sop N$ chosen at random to have unitary dilations that are Haar distributed, $(\sop N')^{-1}$ appears to exist with probability 1, so it appears the requirement that $\sop N$ be close to $\sop I$ can be significantly weakened.}.
 The penalty, of course, is that the application of $(\sop N')^{-1}$ leads to greater statistical uncertainty in the estimate of $\sop E'$ thanks to the uncertainties in the reconstructions of $\sop N'$ and $(\sop E\circ\sop N)'$ as well as uncertainty propagation due to multiplication by $(\sop N')^{-1}$, but larger experimental ensembles can be used to compensate for this, as is discussed in the section that follows.

+Moreover, writing the imperfect randomizing operations as $\sop N \circ \sop C_i$ instead of $\sop C_i \circ \sop N^*$ for some different map $\sop N^*$ is merely a convention, and Lemma~\ref{lemm:noisy-unital-est} can be trivially adjusted to such a different convention.
+In the physical regimes where RB estimates are expected to be valid, the choice of conventions is largely immaterial (see Appendix~\ref{app:gauge} for more details).

 This result shows that the average fidelities with a spanning set of Clifford group unitary maps can lead, not only to a point estimator of the unital part of any TP map, but also to a point estimator of the average fidelity of $\sop E$ to any unitary map---i.e., information from multiple RB experiments can eliminate the need for the loose bounds on the average fidelity considered in~\cite{MGJ+12}.
+This comes at the cost of efficiency, as the unital part of a map---like the complete map---contains an exponential number of parameters.
+However, for a small number of qubits the overhead of reconstructing the unital part is small, and therefore it is still advantageous to perform this cancelation to get better estimates of the error.